HOW TO IMPROVE YOUR FUEL ECONOMY –

 - Use air conditioning wisely.
 In city driving at 35 mph or less, it’s cheaper to use the vents and/or roll the windows down.
 But at highway speeds, it’s a different story: rolling the windows down will cost you more fuel than using the air conditioner.
 In addition, you might shut off the A/C a couple of minutes before you get to your destination.
 These factors can affect fuel economy by ~ 1-3%.

 - Drive in style – tint your windows.
 Window tinting offers both privacy and “coolness”, by reducing the load on your Air Conditioner.
 It also extends the life of your interior by lowering the interior’s temperature when sitting in full sun, as well as by blocking UV rays.
+The brighter the sun, the hotter the temperature, and the darker the tinting, the bigger the benefits of window tinting.
 Just be careful to select tinting that isn’t darker than what’s legally allowed in your state.

 - Buy fuel wisely.
 Ok, this isn’t actually improving your fuel economy, but there are several things to save money on: Filling up on Tuesday afternoon or Wednesday morning will normally save you money: those are typically the lowest prices of the week.
 Also, filling up in the morning when the fuel pump is cooler will get you a few extra cents of fuel.
 So your best time to fill up is – on average – Wednesday morning.
 Don’t “top off” your tank: you risk losing fuel to the station’s vapor-recovery system, giving them back some of what you’re paying for.
 And speaking of that vapor-recovery system, some fuel refinery employees have reported that you’ll also get slightly more fuel in your tank by filling up with the gas handle on the SLOW setting so that you don’t create as high a fume content while filling the tank… but that may be “splitting molecules” with a benefit so small that it’s a waste of time.